jerryhgladinet/docs/admin/source/chapter03.rst

     CLUSTER INFO

-In the center of the Dashboard screen, you can access your Tenants (Companies, Clients) and Imported Network File Shares (5).
+In the center of the Dashboard screen, you can access your Tenants (Companies, Clients) and imported Network File Shares (5).

 .. note::